THE COMMUNITY WOODLAND POND

 The pond was planned to be about 600 mm deep in the middle with shallow, sloping edges.
 It was excavated in early September 2017 and fenced to prevent children and dogs from getting into it.
 We had hoped that it might fill without the use of a pond liner, but despite heavy rain during the winter of 2017–18, the pond did not fill as much as we expected and in the long hot summer of 2018 it completely dried up.

 We therefore decided in the autumn of 2018 to excavate the pond again in order to reshape the deeper central area and line it with carpet and a pond liner.
 We were able to do this work with the aid of an Awards for All grant from the National Lottery Community Fund.

 Pond filling up after re-excavation and lining in November 2018

 We put in a timber wall on one side with a bank behind it to form a safe retreat for frogs and toads.
-The construction is a bit experimental, but aims to provide a damp, safe habitat behind the timber retaining wall.
-Soil has been back-filled around the pipes and timber boxes so that they are buried and the pipes will give access to the spaces created by the boxes.
-Normally the pipes will be above water but when the water level in the pond is high, the lowest of the three tiers of pipes may be under water for a while.
+The construction is a bit experimental, but it aims to provide a damp, safe habitat behind the timber retaining wall.

 Exposed structures to shelter frogs and toads before backfilling with soil (November 2018)